Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

 Given a non trivial compact subset $\La\subset \partial X$, we define its {\it weak convex hull} (or {\it join}) $\CCC(\La)\subset X$ as the union of all geodesics joining pair of points of $\La$.
 Even though this set is usually not convex, it is shown in \cite{kapovich:short:greenberg} that it is uniformly quasiconvex.
 Note also that if $\La$ is a compact subset of $\cbar$, then the inclusion map $\CCC(\La)\hookrightarrow \hbox{\rm Hull}(\La)$ is a quasi-isometry in $\HH^3$.

 A subgroup $H$ of a hyperbolic group $G$ is {\it quasiconvex} if $H$ is quasiconvex in any locally finite Cayley graph $\cay (G)$ of $G$.
-A subgroup $H$ of a relatively hyperbolic group $(G,\PP)$ is {\it relatively quasiconvex} if, for any cusped space $\cus(G,\PP)$ for $G$, there is a constant $L$ such for any geodesic $\g\subset \cus(G,\PP)$ with endpoints in $H$, $\g\cap\cay (G)$ remains at distance at most $L$ from $H$.
+A subgroup $H$ of a relatively hyperbolic group $(G,\PP)$ is {\it relatively quasiconvex} if, for any cusped space $\cus(G,\PP)$ for $G$, there is a constant $L$ such {that} for any geodesic $\g\subset \cus(G,\PP)$ with endpoints in $H$, $\g\cap\cay (G)$ remains at distance at most $L$ from $H$.

-Moreover, according to \cite[Proposition 7.6]{rhuska:qcvxrhg}, if $H$ is a relatively quasiconvex subgroup of $G$ and $G$ has a cusp uniform action on $\cus(G,\PP)$, then either $H$ is finite or $H$ is parabolic or the action of $H$ on $\CCC(\La_H)$ is cusp uniform as well.
+Moreover, according to \cite[Proposition 7.6]{rhuska:qcvxrhg}, if $H$ is a relatively quasiconvex subgroup of $G$ and $G$ has a cusp uniform action on $\cus(G,\PP)$, then either $H$ is finite or $H$ is parabolic or the action of $H$ {admits a cusp-uniform action on} some {hyperbolic proper geodesic metric space which is quasi-isometric to $\CCC(\La_H)$}.
 In the latter case, the maximal parabolic subgroups of $H$ define a finite number of $H$-conjugacy classes and are of the form $gPg^{-1}\cap H$ where $g\in G$, $P\in\PP$, and such that $gPg^{-1}\cap H$ is infinite.
-It follows that $H$ is hyperbolic relative to representatives of theses classes \cite[Theorem 9.1]{rhuska:qcvxrhg}.
+It follows that $H$ is hyperbolic relative to representatives of theses classes \cite[Theorem 9.1]{rhuska:qcvxrhg}. {Moreover, its limit set $\La_H\subset\partial\cus(G,\PP) $ is also the set of accumulation points of the image $H\hookrightarrow (\cus(G,\PP)\sqcup \partial\cus(G,\PP))$.}

 \begin{proposition} Let $(G_1,\PP_1)$ and $(G_2,\PP_2)$ be two finitely generated relatively hyperbolic groups and let us consider two infinite, non parabolic and relatively quasiconvex finitely generated subgroups $(H_1,\Q_1)$ and $(H_2,\Q_2)$ of $G_1$ and $G_2$ respectively.